Appstax/appstax-cli/README.md

-appstax signup      # Create new account appstax serve       # Run development http server on localhost:9000 appstax collection  # Create and view collections
+appstax signup      # Create new account appstax serve       # Run development http server on localhost:9000 appstax collection  # Create and view collections appstax find        # Show objects from a collection
 ```

 You can also type `appstax help` to see a list of available commands.